AdobeDocs/commerce-cloud-service.en/help/cloud-guide/project/console-branches.md

 For **Pro**, you can review the following logs in each environment:

 - Integration—Build and deploy and deployment history
 - Staging—Build logs and deployment history.
 Use SSH to log into the server to view deploy logs.
 - Production—Build logs and deployment history.
 Use SSH to log into the server to view deploy logs.

 **To view logs in the Project Web Interface**:

 1. Log in to [the Project Web Interface](https://console.magento.cloud).

-1. Select a project.
+1. Select a project from the _All projects_ list.

-1. In the left environment list, click the name of the branch to view logs.
+1. Select an environment.

-   The view provides a deployment history of one entry per action attempted including syncs, merges, branches, snapshots, and more.
+   The environment view provides an **Activity** list that shows _recent_ events, one entry per action attempted including syncs, merges, branches, snapshots, and more.
+Click **All** for the full deployment history.

 1. To view the build log, select the Success or Failure link per deployment record on the account.

 >[!TIP]
 >
->Click the **Showing all types of messages** drop-down list to change the type of messages to view.
+>Click the **Filter by** icon for a drop-down list and select the type of messages to view.

 ## Pull code from a private Git repository